hybridsjs/hybrids/README.md

 };
 ```

-> `get` or `set` method is required, `connect` method can be omitted.
+One of the `get` or `set` method has to be defined, `connect` method can be omitted.
+If only `set` method is defined, for `get` method a default getter is used, which returns last cached value.

-For the callbacks definition, pure functions without side effects are in favor over `this` syntax.
-Moreover, where it applies the first argument is a `host` - custom element instance.
-This gives full access to the defined hybrid properties and DOM element API as well as an ability to use argument destructuring.

 #### `get: (host: Element, lastValue: any) => { ... }` <!-- omit in toc -->

 * **arguments**:
-  * `host` - element instance
+  * `host` - an element instance
   * `lastValue` - last cached value of the property
 * **returns (required)**:
-  * `value` - value of the current state of the property
+  * `value` - a value of the current state of the property

-Value of the hybrid property is cached by default. `get` method is called only if other hybrid properties used in the body of the getter function have changed.
-For example, in the following code, `name` property getter is only called if `firstName` or `lastName` has changed:
+Value of the property is cached by default. `get` method is called only if other hybrid properties used in the body of the getter function have changed.
+For example, in the following code, `name` property getter is only called again if `firstName` or `lastName` has changed:

 ```javascript
 const MyElement = {